tkurtbond/tkurtbond.github.io/pages/roleplaying-games.rst

 I tried a lot of other game systems, but unfortunately the game stores in my area usually didn't carry much beyond TSR's products, and if they carried anything else they rarely carried anything except the core rules.
-So, for instance, I found `RuneQuest` (3rd edition), but never any Glorantha supplements, so I didn't really learn anything about Glorantha until running across it on USENET news groups and the Internet years later.
+So, for instance, I found `RuneQuest` (3rd edition), but I never bought any `RuneQuest` supplements other than `Griffon Island` (probably because they weren't available locally), so I didn't really learn anything about Glorantha until running across it on USENET news groups and the Internet years later.